Rogers: The Musical: Background

-Jonathan Igla, the head writer of the Marvel Studios Disney+ miniseries Hawkeye (2021), first conceived of an idea for a fictional Broadway musical centered on Rogers after noticing a billboard for the Broadway musical Hamilton (2015).
-A real-life Broadway musical based on the Marvel Comics character Captain America had previously been in development in 1985, but never came to fruition.
-Igla then imagined what it would feel like to live in the MCU and how people would feel inspired by Rogers to create a musical based on him to inspire and entertain audiences.
-He considered the musical as a way to introduce emotional and psychological information through something disguised as funny, exciting, and surprising, like Clint Barton / Hawkeye's grief and guilt over Natasha Romanoff / Black Widow's death.
-Director Rhys Thomas then pitched the idea as a joke to Marvel Studios president Kevin Feige, who was enthused and quickly gave the go-ahead.
+A real-life Broadway musical based on the Marvel Comics character Captain America had been in development in 1985, but never came to fruition.
+Jonathan Igla, the head writer of the Marvel Studios Disney+ miniseries Hawkeye (2021), conceived the idea for a fictional musical centered on Rogers after noticing a billboard for the Broadway musical Hamilton (2015).
+Igla imagined what it would feel like to live in the MCU, where people would feel inspired by Rogers to create a musical based on him to inspire and entertain audiences.
+He sought to use the musical to introduce emotional and psychological information—Clint Barton / Hawkeye's grief and guilt over Natasha Romanoff / Black Widow's death—through something disguised as funny, exciting, and surprising.
+Director Rhys Thomas then pitched the idea as a joke to Marvel Studios president Kevin Feige, who quickly gave the go-ahead.